Sales cycle management practices

 1. Prospecting

 Prospecting is the process of identifying potential customers.
-It’s almost always the first step in the sales process.
+This is your first step.
 It involves creating an ideal customer profile (ICP) so sales and marketing teams can build a list of prospects sales reps should reach out to in the next stage.

 Best practices: